This Index Page lists all "C"

 Crawfordsville Planing Company - (C'ville Star, 12-11-1884 p5)

-Crawfordsville-Shannondale Turnpike Company (thanks to Jan B - this is awesome) and here's a short article I whipped out -- CSTC - kbz
+Crawfordsville-Shannondale Turnpike Company (thanks to Jan B - this is awesome) along with a short article I whipped out on the CSTC - kbz